redzvika/servicenow/README.md

 - The file input contains sentences  with the same length
-- The sentences in the file contain data and time.
+- The sentences in the file contain date and time.
 - There are no duplicate sentences (disregard (data,time) prefix)
 - The "words" in the sentence are separated by space.